-Fig. 4 Gravity measurements (marked by dots) and torsion balance points (marked by circles) on the test area.
-Hungarian EOV coordinates are in [m] on the axis.
-Our test area is nearly in the middle of Hungary (see on Fig. 3).
+Fig. 4 Gravity measurements (marked by dots) and torsion balance points (marked by circles) on the test area Our test area can be found nearly in the middle of Hungary (see on Fig. 3).
 There were 248 torsion balance stations and 1197 gravity measurements on this area.
 18 points from these 248 torsion balance stations were chosen as fixed points where gravity are known from measurements and the unknown gravity values were interpolated on the remaining 230 points.
-Location of torsion balance stations (marked by circles) and the gravity measurements (marked by dots) can be seen on Fig. 4.
-Topography of the test area can be seen on Fig. 5, the height difference between the lowest and highest points is less than 20 m.
+Location of torsion balance stations (marked by circles) and the gravity measurements (marked by dots) can be seen on Figure 4.
+Topography of the test area can be seen on fig 5, the height difference between the lowest and highest points is less than 20 m.